IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Near
-* Add Locks table for fix scan and processing problem
+* Remove direct use for DbContext
 * Same DLL in two services
 * Test replay in sub functions